A new kinematic model of the Galaxy: analysis of the stellar velocity field from Gaia Data Release 3: Coordinate systems and mean velocity distribution

 where $V_x, V_y, V_z$ are the velocity components of each star relative to the Solar system barycenter and the values of the solar velocity components $(V_x, V_y, V_z)_\odot = (9.5, 250.7, 8.56)$ \kms are relative to the Galactic center \citep{Reid2020,Gravity2021,Drimmel2018}.

-We estimate the mean 3D velocity distribution by sampling our stellar catalogue with cubic cells of 100 pc × 100 pc × 100 pc.
+We estimate the mean 3D velocity distribution by sampling our stellar catalogue with cubic cells of $100$pc$\times$100pc$\times$100pc.
 In each cell, the mean positions $(x, y, z)$ and spatial velocities ($V_x, V_y, V_z$) are derived by averaging the positions and velocities of the stars.
 These mean values are also called ''fictitious stars'' in the following sections.
 The total number of cells (fictitious stars) is about 270 thousand.
-To perform the averaging, a minimum number of 3 stars is required; if there are more than 10 stars per cell, a "sigma clipping" method is applied.
+To perform the averaging, a minimum number of 3 stars is required.

-Specifically, average parameters and their dispersions are calculated iteratively, discarding at each iteration stars with parameters that are more than 3 standard deviations away from the mean values.
-The process is repeated several times for each cell until all "anomalous" stars were excluded, usually converging in 3-5 iterations.
-In this way, we exclude stars with high speeds - "hyper velocity" stars - that can escape from the Galaxy and do not take part in the Galactic rotation.
-With such an approach, we also average the errors of the measured data, which makes a more uniform distribution of the measurement errors and smooth out correlations with the $Gaia$ scanning law.

-Fig. \ref{fig:density_stars} shows the stellar density in (X, Y), (Y, Z) and (X, Z) planes for the cell size of 100x100x100 pc in the Cartesian coordinate system with origin in the Solar System barycenter (Fig. \ref{fig:GCS}).
-It is seen that the number of stars near the midplane of the Galaxy is decreasing rapidly on distances more than 4-5 kpc from the Sun.
-The most stars are contained in the up or down parts of Galaxy, over or under plane.
-This is related with the significant extinction near the Galactic plane.
+Fig. \ref{fig:density_stars} shows the stellar density in (x,y), (y,z) and (x,z) planes for the cell size of $100$pc$\times$100pc$\times$100pc in the Cartesian heliocentric system (Fig. \ref{fig:GCS}).
+Fig. \ref{fig:density_stars} clearly shows the incompleteness due to the strong interstellar extinction towards low Galactic latitudes.
+In particular, the lack of stars close to the Galactic plane is apparent in the inner disc ($X>4$ kpc) and towards $Y>$4-5 kpc from the Sun.

-The conversion from the Cartesian coordinate system with the origin at the barycenter of the Solar System to the Galactocentric cylindrical coordinate system also requires knowledge of the distance of the Sun to the Galactic center $R_\odot = 8.249$ kpc, and height of the Sun from the Galactic plane of $Z_\odot = 0.0208$ kpc \citep{ Bennett2019,Gravity2021}.
+The conversion from the Cartesian heliocentric system to the Galactocentric cylindrical coordinate system also requires knowledge of the distance of the Sun to the Galactic center \mbox{$R_\odot = 8.249$}~kpc, and height of the Sun from the Galactic plane of $Z_\odot = 0.0208$~kpc \citep{ Bennett2019,Gravity2021}.
 We have applied the transformation procedure to the Galactic cylindrical coordinate system to each cell (fictitious star):